Film Spoilers and

 Exterminating Angel (1962, Mex.) (aka El Angel Exterminador)

-Entrapment Within A Mexican Estate and In A Catholic Cathedral
+Entrapment and Animal-Like Behavior Within A Mexican Estate and In A Catholic Cathedral

-Degenerating, they slaughtered sheep for food, broke through the walls to access drinking water in the pipes, burned the furniture, and the bodies of two lovers (Beatriz and Eduardo) who had killed themselves were hidden in a closet.
+Degenerating into animal-like behavior (with quarreling, hysteria, and aggression), they became ravenously hungry.
+They slaughtered sheep for food, broke through the brick walls to access drinking water in the pipes, and burned the furniture.
+The bodies of two lovers (Beatriz and Eduardo) who had suicidally killed themselves were hidden in a closet.

-When they finally left the house in the film's twist ending, they again became confined as parishioners inside a Catholic church after the morning service where they had gone to attend a funeral mass - with another herd of sheep wandering toward the church and entering.
+When they finally left the house in the film's twist ending, they entered a cathedral to attend a funeral mass.
+Again, they became confined as parishioners inside a Catholic church (the clergy were trapped also) after the morning service.

 Greatest Movie Plot Twists, Spoilers and Surprise Endings